kangboli/WTP.jl/docs/src/grid.md

 !!! warning "Do not pass around an integer as 3D indices"

     One should not pass an integer as a 3D index, amongst many other things people abuse integers for.
-An integer does have the grid as its context, so one should pass a `AbstractGridVector` instead most of the time.
+An integer does not have the grid as its context, so one should pass a `AbstractGridVector` instead most of the time.

 ## Iterations and Maps over Grids